Tyler Clippard: Washington Nationals

 Clippard was traded on December 4, 2007, to the Washington Nationals for relief pitcher Jonathan Albaladejo.
 The Nationals viewed him as a contender for a spot in the starting rotation.
 However, he began the season with the Columbus Clippers, Washington's Class AAA affiliate.
 He pitched his first game for the Nationals on June 9, 2008, after Odalis Pérez was placed on the 15-day disabled list.
-He was optioned to the minor leagues after this start, but was given a second start a few days later, as Pérez was not yet ready to return.
+He was optioned to the minor leagues after this start, but was given a second start a few days later because Pérez was not yet ready to return.
 The Nationals then optioned Clippard to Columbus after his second start, in which Clippard pitched to a 1–1 record and 4.35 ERA.
 He was recalled later in June as Shawn Hill was placed on the disabled list.
 He spent most of the season with Columbus, going 6–13 with a 4.66 ERA.
 He tied Yorman Bazardo and Charlie Haeger for the most losses in the International League that season.

 During spring training in 2009, the Nationals optioned Clippard to the Syracuse Chiefs, Washington's new Class AAA affiliate.
 Despite starting six games with the Yankees in 2007 and two for the Nationals in 2008, he was converted to a relief pitcher for the 2009 campaign.
 Nationals' pitching coach Steve McCatty told Clippard that his future was pitching in relief, because his pitch count tended to get too high in starts, and opposing batters hit Clippard well by the third time the lineup turned over in a game.
 Clippard at first resisted the transition to the bullpen, but conversations with both his father as well as his agent, Casey Close, reassured him to continue pursuing his dream.
 Clippard appeared in 20 games for Syracuse in 2009, posting a 4–1 record, 0.92 ERA, and 42 strikeouts in 39 innings.
 Clippard pitched in 14 consecutive scoreless appearances before being promoted to the Nationals on June 21, 2009, replacing Kip Wells in the Nationals' bullpen.
 Used sparingly in the first weeks after his promotion, he posted a 2.69 ERA through 60 1/3 innings, with 67 strikeouts.